Irwin Allen: RKO

+Warner Brothers

 Allen directed a semidocumentary about the evolution of life, The Animal World (1956).
 Again, making use of stock footage, but he also included a 9-minute stop-motion dinosaur sequence by Ray Harryhausen.
 Before release, he toned down the gore from both the live action and the animation.

 The film was released by Warner Bros.
 So was Allen's next film, The Story of Mankind (1957), a very loose adaptation of the Hendrik Willem van Loon book of the same name.
 It featured cameos from the Marx Brothers, Ronald Colman, Hedy Lamarr, Vincent Price, and Dennis Hopper.
 The actors were each paid $2,500 (equal to $ today) for a single day's work with Allen relying on stock footage for the rest of the film.

 Allen co-wrote (with Bennett) and produced The Big Circus (1959) for Allied Artists Pictures with Mature, Red Buttons, Peter Lorre, and Price.
-Allen was interested in making "an exciting, colorful show - something the public can't see on television."
+Allen was interested in making "an exciting, colorful show – something the public can't see on television."
 Allen was fascinated by circuses as a child and briefly worked as a carnival barker at age 16.
 In addition to The Big Circus, he worked circus-themed episodes into his TV programs Lost in Space and Voyage to the Bottom of the Sea and would try for years to get a widescreen, 3-D project called Circus, Circus, Circus into theaters.